-Invented in 2002, Contiki is an open-source IoT operating system particularly popular for low power microcontrollers and other IoT devices to run effectively using Internet protocol IPv6, and IPv4.
-These operating systems support wireless standard CoAP, 6lowpan, RPL.
-Mostly this IoT OS is very suitable for low powered internet connectivity.
+Invented in 2002, Contiki is an open-source IoT operating system particularly popular for low-power microcontrollers and other IoT devices to run effectively using Internet protocols IPv6 and IPv4.
+These operating systems support wireless standard CoAP, 6lowpan, and RPL.
+Mostly this IoT OS is very suitable for low-powered internet connectivity.

 Insight of Contiki